-Event Declared Disaster Year Date FEMA Public Area Effects Surrounding Local Effects Occurring in Hazard Category Source DR- Assistance Hillsborough Hillsborough heavy wet snow, trees downed.
-Regional Hurricane - Hurricane Sandy Oct-Nov 2012 4095 EM-3360 26- Nov 8 Merrimack County and Hillsborough County received a disaster declaration for Emergency Protective Measures.
-Five counties experienced severe damage from heavy winds and moderate flooding, 218,000 customers without power.
-Fallen trees and debris closed roads, building and vehicle damage.
-Hillsborough likely experienced severe winds, moderate rain, power failures, and tree debris.
-Wind, Flood, Severe Storm, Hurricane FEMA, Nashua Telegraph Hollis ME Epicenter Earthquake 4.0M 2012 Oct 2012 No 2012 Oct 16 N/A With the epicenter near Hollis Center, Maine, a 4.0 earthquake was measured and felt not only in Central NH, but throughout New England.
-Reportedly sounding like a jumbo jet and lasting for 10 seconds, calls came into local Fire Departments inquiring about the event.
-By two hours later, no calls reporting damages or injuries had been received.
-Reports may have been made to the USGS from Hillsborough with an earthquake of this magnitude as it was felt around the Central NH Region.
-Earthquake Concord Monitor Hopkinton Microburst Jul 2012 No 2012 Jul 17 N/A About 20,000 electric customers lost power during this summer wind and rainstorm.
-Power lines down & failure for several days.
-Trees and debris along roadways required clean up.
-Four main roads in Hopkinton were blocked for 2-3 days, including South Road, College Hill Road, Hatfield Road, and Thain Road.
-The 60- 80 mph microburst traveled in a north- south direction crossing Route 127 and US Route Wind, Downburst , Thunderst orm Hopkinton Hazard Mitigation Committee, WMUR
+Event Declared Year Date FEMA Area Effects Local Effects Hazard Source

+Disaster Public Surrounding Occurring in Category

+DR- Assistance Hillsborough Hillsborough

+Feb 2013 New England area. essential personnel

+Disaster declaration did not return to

+received for emergency protective measures in work.
+The EOC was on standby Without

+eight counties of the power for several

+State. days.
+Up to 20" of

+State. heavy wet snow,

+trees downed.

+Regional 4095 2012 Oct No Merrimack County and Hillsborough likely Wind, FEMA,

+Hurricane - EM-3360 26- Hillsborough County experienced severe Flood, Nashua

+Hurricane Nov 8 received a disaster winds, moderate Severe Telegraph

+Sandy declaration for rain, power failures, Storm,

+Oct-Nov 2012 Emergency Protective and tree debris.
+Hurricane

+Measures.
+Five counties

+experienced severe

+damage from heavy

+winds and moderate

+flooding, 218,000 customers without

+power.
+Fallen trees and

+debris closed roads,

+building and vehicle

+damage.

+Hollis ME No 2012 Oct 16 N/A Reports may have Earthquake Concord

+Epicenter , Hollis Center, Maine, a been made to the • Monitor

+Earthquake 4.0 earthquake was USGS from

+4.0M 2012 measured and felt not Hillsborough with an

+Oct 2012 only in Central NH, but earthquake of this

+throughout New magnitude as it was

+England.
+Reportedly felt around the

+sounding like a jumbo Central NH Region.

+jet and lasting for 10

+seconds, calls came into local Fire Departments

+inquiring about the

+event.
+By two hours

+later, no calls reporting

+damages or injuries had

+been received.

+Hopkinton No 2012 Jul 17 NI/A About 20,000 electric N/A although Wind, Hopkinton

+Microburst 2012 Jul 17 111/74 customers lost power Hopkinton is 2 Downburst

+Jul 2012 during this summer communities to the Mitigation

+wind and rainstorm. east of Hillsborough. , Thunderst Committee,

+Power lines down & orm WMUR

+failure for several days.

+Trees and debris along

+roadways required clean

+up.
+Four main roads in

+Hopkinton were blocked

+for 2-3 days, including

+South Road, College Hill

+Road, Hatfield Road,

+and Thain Road.
+The 60-